Introduction goes here

 32

-Order to the seneschal of Gascony to meet with the constable of Bordeaux and the other members of the king's council in the duchy that ought to be called, and they have to make swiflty an inquiry to know if the banlieue [of Bordeaux] should be at the mayor and jurats of the town of Bordeaux Burdeg' , for how long, by what title and where are its limits and how it has been removed from them, and of all the circumstances they can find on this matter, and send this enquiry as soon as they are able under the king's seal in use in the duchy, and the king will do what he considers best ought to be done.
+Order to the seneschal of Gascony to meet with the constable of Bordeaux and the other members of the king's council in the duchy that ought to be called; they have to make swiftly an inquiry to know if the banlieue of Bordeaux should be at the Burdeg' mayor and jurats of the town of Bordeaux , for how long, by what title and where are its limits and how it has been removed from them, and of all the circumstances they can find on this matter, and send this enquiry as soon as they are able under the king's seal in use in the duchy, and the king will do what he considers best ought to be done.
 Lately, the mayor and jurats of the town of Bordeaux requested that the king provide remedy, as they should have and their predecessors had from time immemorial the banlieue and jurisdiction all around this town with all that pertain to this banlieue or jurisdiction, according to the fors and customs of the duchy.
-And they claim that the main part of this banlieue has been removed without reason by the king's ministers.
+And they claim that the main part of this banlieue has been removed without reason by the king's officers.

 By C.